LifeAlign: Lifelong Alignment for Large Language Models with Memory-Augmented Focalized Preference Optimization: Introduction

 \section{Introduction}

-The alignment of Large Language Models (LLMs) with human preferences has emerged as one of the most critical challenges in modern artificial intelligence.
-As these models are increasingly deployed across diverse applications, from conversational assistants to specialized domain experts, ensuring their behavior remains consistent with human values and expectations becomes paramount.
-Traditional alignment approaches, such as Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}, Direct Preference Optimization (DPO) \citet{rafailov2023direct} and Constitutional AI \cite{bai2022constitutional}, have demonstrated remarkable success in aligning models with specific preference sets within controlled settings.
-However, these methods typically assume a static preference landscape and are designed for single-task optimization scenarios.
+Aligning Large Language Models (LLMs) with human preferences has become a central challenge in modern artificial intelligence.
+As LLMs are increasingly deployed across diverse applications—from conversational assistants to domain-specific experts, ensuring their behavior aligns with human values is essential.
+Traditional approaches such as Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}, Direct Preference Optimization (DPO) \cite{rafailov2023direct}, and Constitutional AI \cite{bai2022constitutional} have achieved notable success in aligning models with predefined preference sets under controlled conditions.
+However, these methods generally assume static preferences and are tailored for single-task optimization.

-In real-world deployment, LLMs face a fundamentally different challenge: the need for lifelong alignment.
-As these systems operate over extended periods, they must continuously adapt to evolving human preferences, new domains, and shifting societal values, all while maintaining previously learned alignment properties.
-For instance, a conversational AI may initially learn to be helpful and harmless in general conversation, then adapt to specialized domains such as medical consultation guidelines, legal advisory standards, and customer service protocols, each introducing unique preference structures and behavioral requirements.
-The model must not only acquire new alignment constraints sequentially but also retain its foundational principles throughout this dynamic learning process.
-This necessitates a lifelong alignment paradigm: a framework that enables LLMs to evolve with changing tasks and user expectations without compromising trustworthiness, safety, or prior alignment behaviors.
-Such a paradigm is essential for ensuring consistent performance, user satisfaction, and ethical reliability in real-world environments where both context and expectations are continually shifting.
+In real-world deployment, LLMs face a distinct challenge: the need for lifelong alignment.
+As these systems operate over extended periods, they must continually adapt to evolving human preferences, new domains, and shifting societal values while preserving previously learned alignment properties.
+For example, a conversational AI may begin by learning to be helpful and harmless in general contexts, then adapt to specialized domains such as medicine, law, or customer service, each introducing unique preference structures.
+The model must sequentially acquire new alignment constraints while retaining its foundational principles.
+This calls for a lifelong alignment paradigm: a framework that enables LLMs to evolve with changing tasks and user expectations without compromising trustworthiness, safety, or prior alignment.
+Such a paradigm is vital for ensuring consistent performance, user satisfaction, and ethical reliability in real-world environments where both context and expectations are continually shifting.